 The task of classifying natural objects and textures in images of landforms is increasingly widespread in a wide variety of geomorphological research (e.g. Franklin and Wulder, 2002; Smith and Pain, 2009; Mulder et al., 2011; Sekovski et al., 2014; Ma et al., 2017; Cheng et al., 2017; O’Connor et al., 2017), providing impetus for the development of completely automated methods to maximize speed and objectivity.
 The task of labeling image pixels into discrete classes is called object class segmentation or semantic segmentation, whereby an entire scene is parsed into object classes at a pixel level (e.g. Long et al., 2015; Volpi and Tuia, 2017).

-There is a growing trend in studies of coastal and fluvial systems for using automated methods to extract information from time-series of imagery from ﬁxed camera installations (e.g. Holman and Stanley, 2007; Bertoldi et al., 2010; Hoonhout et al., 2015; Bergsma et al., 2016; Almar et al., 2016; Benacchio et al., 2017; Grams et al., 2018), UAVs (Turner et al., 2016; Su and Gibeaut, 2017; Sturdivant et al., 2017) and other aerial (e.g. Warrick et al., 2016) platforms.
+There is a growing trend in studies of coastal and fluvial systems for using automated methods to extract information from time-series of imagery from ﬁxed camera installations (e.g. Holman and Stanley, 2007; Bertoldi et al., 2010; Hoonhout et al., 2015; Bergsma et al., 2016; Almar et al., 2016; Benacchio et al., 2017; Grams et al., 2018), UAVs (Turner et al., 2016; Su and Gibeaut, 2017; Sturdivant et al., 2017) and other aerial platforms (e.g. Warrick et al., 2016).
 Fixed camera installations are designed for generating time-series of images for assessment of geomorphic change in dynamic environments.
-Many UAV and aerial imagery data sets are collected for building digital terrain models using Structure-from-Motion (SfM) photogrammetry (REFS).
-Numerous complementary or alternative uses of such imagery for the purposes of geomorphic research include facies description and grain size calculation, geomorphic and geologic mapping, vegetation structure description, and physical habitat quantification (REFS).
+Many aerial imagery data sets are collected for building digital terrain models and orthoimages using Structure-from-Motion (SfM) photogrammetry (REFS).
+Numerous complementary or alternative uses of such imagery and elevation models for the purposes of geomorphic research include facies description and grain size calculation, geomorphic and geologic mapping, vegetation structure description, physical habitat quantification, and change detection (Randle et al., 2015; East et al., 2015; Warrick et al., 2015REFS).

 In this paper, we utilize and evaluate two emerging themes in computer vision research, namely deep learning and structured prediction, that, when combined, are shown to be extremely effective in application to pattern recognition, and semantic segmentation of highly structured, complex objects in images of natural scenes.